Here some of the most common questions about the Nordic countries.

 From Mid-November to February the weather can be both cold but also quite nice with 5-8 C. It depends if the weather is coming from the East or the West.
 If it from the East the winter months is quite cold in Denmark, but it is coming from the West.

-In the Nordic countries, you find one the best restaurants in the world - here just to mention the NOMA restaurant in Copenhagen.
+In the Nordic countries, you find one of the best restaurants in the world - here to mention the NOMA restaurant in Copenhagen.

-What you have to pack before going to the Nordic countries is very depending by what season you are travelling, because of the weather and the temperature changing during the different months during the year.
+What to pack before you are traveling to the Nordic countries is very depending on the season.
+It is because of the weather and the temperature changing during the different months during the year.